Covid 19 coronavirus: Donald Trump leaves hospital after virus stay

-US President Donald Trump has checked out of hospital and declared he will be "back on the campaign trail soon".
+US President Donald Trump has checked out of hospital and returned to the Covid-plagued White House, declaring he will be "back on the campaign trail soon".

 Trump returned to the White House in a helicopter after spending several days at Walter Reed Medical Center battling Covid-19.

-The President was wearing a face mask as he left the hospital and waved to supporters and gave the thumbs-up.
+The President was wearing a face mask as he left the hospital at 6.40pm local time and waved to supporters and gave the thumbs-up.

-He refused to answers questions about whether he is a "superspreader" before he got into a vehicle convoy to be taken to a waiting helicopter.
+He refused to answers questions about whether he might be a "superspreader" before he got into a vehicle convoy to be taken to a waiting helicopter.

 "I will be leaving the great Walter Reed Medical Center today at 6:30pm (9:30am AEST)," he said earlier today on Twitter.